 In the chart below, the purple shaded area represents the anticipated dollar amount (aligned with the amounts on the right axis) contributed by the employer at 7.60% of payroll.
-The employer contribution rate is shown by the red line, and the employer actuarial rate is shown by the yellow line.
-If all actuarial assumptions are met, the actuarial rate is expected to exceed the contribution rate and will steadily decrease from 7.73% for FY 2018-19 to 5.72% for FY 2027-28 as the actuarial assets continue to recognize past net investment gains.
+The employer contribution rate is shown by the red line, and the employer actuarial rate is shown by the yellow line (aligned with the percentages on the left axis).
+If all actuarial assumptions are met, the actuarial rate is expected to remain less than the actual 7.6% rate being contributed and will steadily decrease from 6.99% for FY 2019-20 to 4.36% for FY 2028-29 as the actuarial assets continue to recognize past net investment gains and the employers continue to contribute at the 7.6% level.

 The following chart entitled Assets and Liabilities shows the projected funding status over the next decade.
-The Plan is projected to gradually increase from 99% funded to 105% funded over the period shown.
+The Plan is projected to gradually increase from 101% funded to 109% funded over the period shown.
 This is based on continued employer and employee contributions at 7.6% and 2.0% of payroll, respectively.